 Ethical behaviour tends to be good for business and involves demonstrating respect for key moral principles that include honesty, fairness, equality, dignity, diversity and individual rights.

 Corporations prefer to maintain their clients for the long term, their business and investment deposits.
 Senior people prefer to maintain their right to choose, dignity and lifestyle.
 Focusing on protecting these rights, preventing or avoiding or effectively dealing with situations in the most efficient way possible is in everyone’s best interests.

 Anne has been instrumental in Protecting Seniors Wealth’s ability to source and share key data examining the issue, new insights, impacts, growth rate, industry analysis, and how this will influence our future in business and people’s lives.

 She was a featured keynote speaker and delivered training sessions and workshops for corporations, financial adviser and professionals’ associations and seniors’ groups, and was invited to be an elder abuse committee member with a financial services peak body, invited to attend Forums in Australia and the United States, and has prepared submissions for Elder Abuse Inquiries.

 The broad range of services are structured to help people and the corporations who assist seniors manage their financial affairs avoid or prevent wealth abuse.

-Often referred to as senior or elder financial abuse, when Anne was first compelled to delve into the issue, after hearing extensively the real-life stories told by people who experienced it first-hand, it became obvious financial abuse leads to other forms of abuse, and the bar can be raised significantly towards prevention by gaining and sharing knowledge, research and data, system changes, and the delivery of very specific education and training.
+Often referred to as senior or elder financial abuse, when Anne was first compelled to delve into the issue, after hearing extensively the real-life stories told by people who experienced it first-hand, it became obvious financial abuse leads to other forms of abuse, and the bar can be raised significantly towards prevention by gaining and sharing knowledge, research and data, and the delivery of very specific education and training.